How to Check If Your Auto Insurance Is Active

-Plenty of people drive to and from work and elsewhere assuming their auto insurance is active only to find out their coverage has lapsed, been canceled, or is inactive for another reason.
+Plenty of Americans drive around normally, assuming they have insurance coverage, only to find out their coverage has lapsed, been canceled, or is inactive for another reason.
 Simply securing an auto insurance policy does not mean it is active.
-You have to pay your auto insurance monthly premiums as mandated by the insurance provider in order for your policy to be active.
+You must pay your auto insurance monthly premiums as mandated by the insurance provider for your policy to be active.
 Furthermore, there is also the chance that your insurance policy has reached its end date.
 As long as your auto insurance is not expired and you are paying your monthly premiums on time and in full, your insurance should be active.

 Check Your Proof of Insurance Card

-Your automobile proof of insurance card, or “insurance card” for short, is the most easily accessible source of information about your insurance coverage’s active dates.
+Your proof of insurance card, or “insurance card” for short, is the most easily accessible source of information about your insurance coverage’s active dates.
 Ideally, this card will be in your vehicle at all times.
 However, you might have put the card in your wallet or purse.
 Check each of these areas to locate your proof of insurance card.
-The card will list the policy dates along with the name of the insurance provider and possibly even the insurance agent’s name.
+The card will list the policy dates along with the name of the insurance provider, your policy number, and possibly even the insurance agent’s name.

 There might also be a primary phone number for the insurance provider to boot.
 These numbers will come in handy if you cannot determine if you have the latest version of your card.
 When in doubt, reach out to the insurer’s main phone number to determine if they can examine their internal records and give you an update regarding whether your insurance is active, expired, canceled, or in another status.

 Can’t Find Your Auto Insurance Documents?
 Here’s What to Do